Skip to main content

 • The scanner finds vulnerabilities within the target's URLs

-A scan has several possible states:
+A target scan has several possible states:

 • As soon as a scan is requested, it gets Queued; most of the time, it will start immediately